 Rinse the faucet parts or the showerhead in clean water when you're done soaking and cleaning it.

 Bathtub and Shower Door

 Fill a spray bottle with white vinegar and thoroughly wet the surface.
 Allow the vinegar to soak in for five minutes.

 Dip a scouring pad or brush into vinegar and then baking soda.
 Scrub the surface to remove any lime buildup.
 Reapply the baking soda and vinegar to the scouring pad as necessary.

 Rinse with running water, when possible, or with a clean washcloth soaked in water.

-Mix a paste of baking soda and white vinegar in a bowl.
+Mix a paste of a neutral cleaning powder, such as borax or scouring powder, and white vinegar in a bowl.

 Dip a washcloth into the paste and rub it on the metallic surfaces.
 Coat the surfaces thickly.
 This method will allow you to get into tight spaces around faucets and inside coffee pots.